AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/installation.md

 #### Adding additional action dependencies

-You have two options to resolve your actions dependencies:
+You have two options to resolve your action's dependencies:

 *  **Packaged action file**: Add your actions dependencies to the root `package.json` and install them using `npm install`.
 Then set the `function` field in `ext.config.yaml` to point to the **entry file** of your action folder. `webpack` is used to package your code and dependencies into a single minified `js` file.
 The action will then be deployed as a single file.
 Use this method if you want to reduce the size of your actions.

-*  **Zipped action folder**: In the folder containing the action code add a `package.json` with the action dependencies.
+*  **Zipped action folder**: In the folder containing the action code, add a `package.json` with the action dependencies.
 Then set the `function` field in `ext.config.yaml` to point to the **folder** of that action.
 The required dependencies are installed within that directory.
 In addition, the process zips the folder before deploying it as a zipped action.
 Use this method if you want to keep your action's dependencies separated.

 ### Debugging in VS Code

-Both UI and actions can be debugged while your local server running your local server is running.
+Both UI and actions can be debugged while your local server is running.
 To start debugging, open the VS Code debugger and select the `WebAndActions` debugging configuration.
 Other debug configurations are also available for the UI and each separate action.

 ## Deploy the app